-A call for the NHS to set up nationwide Hepatitis C screening
+Get Tested: A call for the NHS to set up nationwide Hepatitis C screening

-Today we are calling on NHS England to set up a nationwide screening programme for people who may not realise that they are living with the Hepatitis C virus (HCV).
+We are calling on NHS England to set up a nationwide screening programme for people who may not realise that they are living with the Hepatitis C virus (HCV).

-It’s estimated that at least 28,000* people who received contaminated blood (or blood products) before September 1991.
+It has been estimated that at least 28,000* people who received contaminated blood (or blood products) before September 1991.
 They may be suffering the health consequences of HCV and not know it.

 If left untreated, HCV can eventually lead to liver failure and liver cancer, with many people not developing symptoms for decades.
 Some may not even know they have the virus until their liver is severely and irreversibly damaged.
 The British Liver Trust says it’s not unusual for people with Hepatitis C to be misdiagnosed with ME or chronic fatigue syndrome.

 If you are concerned and would like to get tested, please contact your GP, or speak to the Hepatitis C Trust about your options for where to get a test.
 They also have a self-assessment quiz to find out whether you might have been exposed to the Hep C virus.

 The Department of Health estimates that 28,000 people who needed blood transfusions (or blood products) in the UK before 1991 were exposed to HCV.